One More Time...: Background

 One More Time... features the return of founding guitarist/vocalist Tom DeLonge.

-Blink-182 gained mainstream success in 1999 with their third album Enema of the State, and continued with Take Off Your Pants and Jacket in 2001 and their untitled album in 2003.
-During this time, its core members, including guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Travis Barker developed considerable discord between each other, with DeLonge at its center.
+Blink-182 gained mainstream success with their third album Enema of the State, and continued with Take Off Your Pants and Jacket in 2001 and their untitled album in 2003.
+During this time, its core members developed considerable discord between each other, with Tom DeLonge at its center.
 This led to the band's 2005 breakup, which was announced as an indefinite hiatus to the public.
 Hoppus and Barker continued to collaborate in +44, while DeLonge formed Angels & Airwaves and had cut all ties with his former bandmates until 2008, when Barker was involved in a plane crash of which he was one of two survivors.
 Ultimately, the trio decided they still wanted to make music together, and announced their return the following year.

-Following their reunion, the band released Neighborhoods in 2011, and an EP titled Dogs Eating Dogs in 2012.
-During this time, DeLonge became more invested in non-musical activities, mostly related to his passion for UFOs and conspiracy theories.
-Ultimately, these activities halted his work with the band, creating more tension between him and his bandmates and led to his second departure from the group in 2015.
-Rather than breaking up again, Hoppus and Barker decided to enlist Alkaline Trio singer and guitarist Matt Skiba to take DeLonge's place.
-This iteration of the band proved popular, scoring their second number-one album on the Billboard 200 and their first Grammy nomination with their next album, California (2016).
-This was followed by their eighth studio album Nine in 2019 and extensive touring in support of both releases and celebrating the 20th anniversary of Enema of the State.
+During this time, the band released Neighborhoods in 2011, and an EP titled Dogs Eating Dogs in 2012.
+At the same time, DeLonge became more invested in non-musical activities, mostly related to his passion for UFOs and conspiracy theories.
+This halted the band's activities, and created more tension between the trio, eventually leading to his second departure from the group in 2015.

-Meanwhile, DeLonge began to move further away from his music career as he invested most of his time in his company, To the Stars, and occasionally released new music and toured with Angels & Airwaves.
-During this time, he began to repair his relationship with Barker, with the two frequently discussing when he could return to the band.
-Hoppus on the other hand still held some grievances against DeLonge, and while Barker would discuss DeLonge's return to the band with him, he was still uncertain.
+Rather than breaking up again, Hoppus and Barker enlisted Alkaline Trio singer and guitarist Matt Skiba to fill DeLonge's place.
+This iteration of the band proved more active, releasing California in 2016, which gave them their second no. 1 album since 2001, and Nine in 2019, and touring extensively in support of both releases.
+Meanwhile, DeLonge invested his time in his company, To the Stars, and Angels & Airwaves, but soon repaired his relationship with Barker.
+The two would also discuss when DeLonge could return to the band, but Hoppus, still holding some grievances, was uncertain.
 When DeLonge publicly discussed rejoining, it was not uncommon for Hoppus to deny the possibility.

-As the chances of rejoining the band seemed less likely, DeLonge started to become less interested in his music career, telling his wife that he may never tour again.
-This changed when he was informed that Hoppus had been diagnosed with a rare form of lymphoma in 2021.
+This changed in 2021 though when Hoppus was diagnosed with a rare form of lymphoma.
 According to Hoppus, DeLonge was one of the most supportive people during his chemotherapy, with the two speaking frequently up until Hoppus was declared cancer-free later that year.